lambdaclass/lambdaworks/docs/src/fft/benchmarks.md

 these were run with criterion-rs in a MacBook Pro M1 (18.3), statistically measuring the total run time of one iteration.
 The field used was a 256 bit STARK-friendly prime field.

 All values of time are in milliseconds.
-Those cases which were greater than 30 seconds were marked respectively as they're too slow and weren't worth to be benchmarked.
+Those cases which were greater than 30 seconds were marked respectively as they were too slow and weren't worth to be benchmarked.
 The input size refers to *d + 1* where *d* is the polynomial's degree (so size is amount of coefficients).

 | Input size | CPU Lagrange | CPU FFT   | GPU FFT (Metal) |
 |------------|--------------|-----------|-----------------|